merlins-lair/ArchScripts/README.md

 # Arch Linux Install Scripts

-Scripts for Arch install & configuration with DE, support packages, and apps.
+Scripts for Arch install & configuration with GNOME or KDE Plasma, support packages, and apps.

 ---